sazidnur/waer-os-3-article/README.md

 </br> </br>
 ### Fitbit’s Fitness Tracking

-There is no denying that one of the most important contributions to Fitbit’s success as a wearable brand is its great fitness tracking features.
-In light of that, the company will be in charge of developing features in the fitness aspect of the Wear OS.
-In other words, you should expect a similar user interface when accessing fitness features on the Wear OS 3.
+There is no denying that Fitbit's excellent fitness tracking features have made a significant contribution to the company's success as a wearable brand.
+As a result, the company will be in charge of developing features for the Wear OS's fitness component.
+In other words, when accessing fitness features on Wear OS 3, you should expect a similar user interface.

 Health features to Google Fit: